JamMack/jammack.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Very pleased to announce that I have submitted my PhD thesis, titled 'CAVA for Value Alignment: A Neuro-Symbolic Framework from Text to Decisions'!
+Very pleased to announce that I have submitted my PhD thesis, titled "CAVA for Value Alignment: A Neuro-Symbolic Framework from Text to Decisions"!